kolint/kolint/docs/introduction.md

 # Introduction

 KOLint is a lint tool for [Knockout.JS](https://knockoutjs.com).
-It can catch syntax errors, it also has a built-in \[TypeScript\]\[ts\] type checker that can be used on views to get type and syntax errors.
+It can catch syntax errors, it also has a built-in [TypeScript](https://typescriptlang.org) type checker that can be used on views to get type and syntax errors.

 ## Why?